whizkydee/bit-docs/docs/docs/tracking-dependencies.md

 ## Peer Dependencies

-Some peer dependencies are not explicitly required by tracked files, so Bit does not log them as `peerDepedndencies`.
+Some peer dependencies are not explicitly required by tracked files, so Bit does not log them as `peerDependencies`.
 To work around this issue we use [overrides](/docs/conf-bit-json.html#overrides) to force them as such.
 For this example, we'll assume that a project has react components, so we need to add `react-dom` as a peer dependency.
 Open the [workspace configuration](/docs/conf-files.html#workspace-configuration) and locate `bit`.
 Now add the `overrides` section as follows:

 ```js